treydedman/rc1224-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - In JavaScript, when is scope determined?

+during compilation

 - What allows JavaScript functions to "remember" variables from their surroundings?

+a closure

 - What values does a closure contain?

+the values of variables from the lexical environment in which it was created so it basically holds the variable(s) value(s) from the outer function's scope

 - When is a closure created?

+at function creation time

 - How can you tell if a function will be created with a closure?

+if its an inner function, if its defined inside another function

 - In React, what is one important case where you need to know if a closure was created?

+when dealing with asynchronous operations or event handlers

 ## Notes